 Slab pre-testing can give retailers an edge when they’re moving into buildings that have been vacated by other tenants.
 “We come in as part of a due diligence process during the lease negotiation, to get a good benchmark of what the slab moisture conditions are,” he says.
 “If adverse conditions are identified, they can decide early on who is going to shoulder the cost of slab moisture mitigation.”

 A field technician from Independent Floor Testing & Inspection conducts diagnostic test that are used to determine why this floor is losing its bond with the concrete substrate.
-"Pre-testing the concrete slab for moisture would have identified and reinvented the problem in the first place," says IFTI CEO Lee Eliseian.
+"Performing a concrete slab moisture test first would have identified the problem in the first place," says IFTI CEO Lee Eliseian.